DSprtn/GTFO_VR_Plugin/README.md

 	- 	Snap turn amount
 	- 	Disabling some 2D UI elements
 	-	Smooth snap turning
+	-	VR mod toggle
+	- 	Toggle for SteamVR check (so you can play the game without VR without removing anything!)
+	-	UI Watch scale
 	They can be found in a config file which is created after starting the game at least once with the VR mod installed.
 It can be found under "GTFO\BepInEx\config\com.github.dsprtn.gtfovr.cfg"